dataforgoodfr/12_taxobservatory_datavize/app/pages/home/home.md

 |>

 <|card|id=blue_card|
-The Spotlight on Corporate Taxes Intensifies
+The Call for Tax Transparency
 {: .blue_card_title .mb1 .pr2}

-Investors, activists and governments are demanding answers - are global corporations paying their fair share of taxes?
-But too often, the data trail goes cold.<br/>
+Investors, activists, and governments demand transparency - are corporations paying their fair share?
+But too often, the data trail goes cold.
+Country-by-Country Reporting makes corporate tax strategies more transparent, one company at a time.
-Country-by-Country Reporting is crucial.
-It exposes the tax maneuvers of big businesses across borders.
-Shining a light on the opaque corporate tax maze, one multinational at a time.
 {: .blue_card_text .mb2 }

 |>